person with headphones

 real estate investing acronyms, real estate investment modeling software

-In my preview post, I gave you a list of some of the most common acronyms used in real estate.
+In my previous post, I gave you a list of some of the most common acronyms used in real estate.
 Not a complete list, of course, but a good start to decode the secret jargon of our industry.

 And as I professed then, mastering this lingo and using these terms correctly not only facilitates communication but also demonstrates expertise and insider knowledge.